section-engineering-education/engineering-education/articles/embedding-a-video-into-a-webpage-using-html-and-css/Index.md

 - Browser

 #### Side Notes on Embedding Using Iframe and URL
-- When embedding videos from any sharing websites, you can either use the video URL, Iframe or Embed the code itself.
+- When embedding videos from any sharing websites, you can either use the video's URL, Iframe or Embed the code itself.
 For this tutorial, we are going to use the Iframe and URL.
 - We are going to use YouTube, the famous video platform.
-It is not only limited to videos on YouTube, but you can also basically use any social media platform that supports videos like Animoto, Facebook, Flickr, TED, Vimeo, Vine
+Embedding videos is not only limited to videos on YouTube, but you can also basically use any social media platform that supports videos like Animoto, Facebook, Flickr, TED, Vimeo, Vine
 - Choose the video that you would like to embed, copy, and paste its URL.
 - URL stands for Uniform Resource Locator; it specifies the exact location of a content on a computer network.